denismo/DynamoFS/README.md

 Installation
 ============

-Simply download the dynamofs.py or install it using `pip install dynamo-fuse`
+Install it using `pip install dynamo-fuse`

 Usage
 =====